-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 6.1 What minimum capital requirements apply to insurance companies in your jurisdiction?

-POJK 67/2016 and POJK 68/2016 specify minimum paid-up capital requirements for insurance companies as follows:
+OJK Regulation 23/2023 regarding Business Licensing and Organisation of Insurance Companies, Sharia Insurance Companies, Reinsurance Companies and Sharia Reinsurance Companies ('POJK 23/2023') and OJK Regulation 24/2023 regarding Business Licensing and Organisation of Insurance Brokerage Companies, Reinsurance Brokerage Companies and Insurance Loss Appraiser Companies ('POJK 24/2023') specify minimum paid-up capital requirements for insurance companies as follows:

-- Conventional life/general insurance company: IDR 150 billion
+- Conventional life/general insurance company: IDR 1 trillion.

-- Sharia life/general insurance company: IDR 100 billion
+- Sharia life/general insurance company: IDR 500 billion.

-- Conventional reinsurance company: IDR 300 billion
+- Conventional reinsurance company: IDR 2 trillion.

-- Sharia reinsurance company: IDR 175 billion
+- Sharia reinsurance company: IDR 1 trillion.

-- Insurance broker company: IDR 3 billion
+- Insurance broker company: IDR 5 billion.

-- Reinsurance broker company: IDR 5 billion
+- Reinsurance broker company: IDR 5 billion.

-- Insurance loss appraiser company: IDR 500 million
+- Insurance loss appraiser company: IDR 1.5 billion.

 6.2 What liquidity requirements apply to insurance companies in your jurisdiction?

-Under POJK 71/2016, conventional insurance/reinsurance companies must fulfil the following financial soundness requirements:
+Under OJK Regulation 71/POJK.05/2016 regarding the Financial Soundness of Insurance and Reinsurance Companies, as amended and as partially revoked, conventional insurance/reinsurance companies must fulfil the following financial soundness requirements:

-- solvency level at a minimum of 100% of the risk-based minimum capital;
+- a solvency level at a minimum of 100% of the risk-based minimum capital;

 - technical reserves;

-- investment adequacy – that is, permitted assets in the form of investment and non-investment of the company must be at least in an amount of self-retention technical reserve in addition to payment liabilities of self-retention claims and other liabilities to policyholders or insured;
+- investment adequacy – that is, the permitted assets in the form of investment and non-investment of the company must be at least in an amount of self-retention technical reserve in addition to payment liabilities of self-retention claims and other liabilities to policyholders or insured;

 - equity of: